-- •The provider and staff team encouraged people and their relatives to express their views about the running of the service.
-Staff felt involved in the running of the service and had opportunities to have their say about how the service could improve. - The provider sent surveys to people and stakeholders such as clinicians GPs and day centre managers in July 2019.
-The results were positive, a healthcare professional commented "I only have high praise for the management and staff." - Regular tenants meetings took place.
+• The provider and staff team encouraged people and their relatives to express their views about the running of the service.
+Staff felt involved in the running of the service and had opportunities to have their say about how the service could improve.

+• The provider sent satisfaction surveys to people and stakeholders for completion in April 2019.
+The results received were positive.